igorshiohara/mastermindapi/README.md

 We've used in memory implementation (cache), so it is not necessary to configure nothing.

-## Things that I tried, but dind't have time to complete
+## Things that I tried, but dind't have time get thto complete
 1. Swagger UI to documentation (almost done in a branch)
 2. Create more unit tests and integration tests with RestAssured